MarioMoura/Crash/README.md

 # Usage

-Protsh is inspired by a normal shell.
+Crash is inspired by a normal shell.
 The main difference is that pipes takes precedence.
 Like:
 ```
 echo testing > file | wc -c
 ```
-In a normal shell wc will produce an output of zero, but in Protsh the file will be created but empty.
+In a normal shell wc will produce an output of zero, but in Crash the file will be created but empty.

 # Options